-The nation's goals related to disposing of spent nuclear fuel and high-level radioactive waste were set forth by Congress in 1982 in the NWPA.
-The goals are to develop a repository or repositories for disposing of high-level radioactive waste and spent nuclear fuel at a suitable site or sites and to establish a program of research, development, and demonstration for disposing of such waste.
+The nation's goals related to the disposal of spent nuclear fuel and high-level radioactive waste were set forth by Congress in the NWPA.
+The goals are to develop a repository or repositories for disposing of high-level radioactive waste and spent nuclear fuel at a suitable site or sites and to establish a program of research, development, and demonstration for the disposal of such waste.

-In 1987, the NWPAA limited repository development activities to a single site at Yucca Mountain in Nevada.
+The NWPAA limited repository development activities to a single site at Yucca Mountain in Nevada.
 The NWPAA also established the Board and charged it with evaluating the technical and scientific validity of the Secretary of Energy's activities associated with implementing the NWPA.
 The activities include characterizing the Yucca Mountain site and packaging and transporting spent nuclear fuel and high-level radioactive waste.

-The Board's general goals have been established in accordance with its statutory mandate and with congressional action in 2002 authorizing the DOE to proceed with the submittal of an application to the NRC for authorization to construct a repository at Yucca Mountain.
-The goals reflect the continuity of the Board's technical and scientific evaluation and the Board's systems view of the repository and of waste management activities.
+The Board's general goals have been established in accordance with its statutory mandate and with congressional action in 2002 authorizing the DOE to proceed with the development of an application to be submitted to the NRC for constructing a repository at Yucca Mountain.
+The Board's goals reflect the continuity of the Board's ongoing technical and scientific evaluation and the Board's "systems view" of the repository and of waste management activities.